karimikkonen/sextante-manual/sphinx/source/john_snow.rst

 .. image:: img/john_snow/pointsinpoly.png

-The new field will be called DEATHS, and we use the COUNT field as weighting field.
+The new field will be called *DEATHS*, and we use the *COUNT* field as weighting field.
 The resulting table clearly reflects that the number of deaths in the polygon corresponding to the first pump is much larger than the other ones.

 .. image:: img/john_snow/pointsinpolytable.png